 This tool highlights how the framework developed in Helena Baker's Te Kura o Tākaro school community refers to transfer and prompts thinking about transfer in teaching and learning.

-Teaching as Inquiry in The New Zealand Curriculum is a model to support teacher inquiry into the teaching-learning relationship.
-It is useful across the curriculum as a whole, and also to consider teaching and learning in relation to the key competencies in particular.
+Teaching as inquiry in The New Zealand Curriculum is a model to support teacher inquiry into the teaching-learning relationship.
+It is useful across the curriculum as a whole, and to consider teaching and learning in relation to the key competencies.

 Use these tools to involve parents and whānau in teaching and learning.
 The ideas will require adapting to your own students and school contexts.

-These discussion tools pick up on an aspect of key competencies (learning conversations, de-privatising practice, and monitoring through noticing) as raised in the Kelburn Normal School digital stories.
+These discussion tools each pick up on an aspect of key competencies (learning conversations, student voice, de-privatising practice, and monitoring through noticing) as raised in the Kelburn Normal School digital stories.
 Additional ideas are outlined for how you could go about trying these strategies in your own context.